waqas-24/AWS-SAA-C02/README.md

     - Ideally it's best to have the session stored on a separate server such as DynamoDb
       - this way the session/state is in an external server and then the backend instances will become stateless again and load can then be balances easily via load balancer

-## 08 Serverless & Application Services
+## 08 Serverless and Application Services

 ## Architecture Evolution - Monolithic, Tiered, Queue, Microservices, Event Driven Architecture